Nobregaigor/Project-Heart/notebooks/lv/tests/Geometrics/definitions.md

   - Used for '**radial_strain**'

 - **wall_thickness**: Mean distance between Epicardium and Endocardium surfaces.
+  - Computed using speckles; final value is reduced (default reduction is 'mean')
   - To account for changes in curvature, we consider "radial_length" when computing the wall thickness.
   - Used for '**wall_thickening**'

 - **longitudinal_distance**: Distance from apex to base based on nodesets.
+  - Computed using nodesets; final value is reduced (default reduction is 'mean')
   - It can be though as the distance between top and bottom of an idealized geometry.
   - Two approaches:
     - *extremes*: Uses the maximum and minimum in the Z direction for a given nodeset.